LCOGT/banzai/docs/pylcogt/index.rst

 filter for science programs.
 Typically, a master flat field is produced about once a week for any given filter.
 When a flat-field image is taken for a given filter is taken in the evening twilight, it is also taken in morning twilight for quality control.
-Typically, 5 flat field frames are taken in the evening and 5 taken in the morning.
+Typically, 5 flat field frames are taken in the evening and 5 taken in the morning per filter.
+The frames are dithered so that we can remove stars in the combined master flat field.

-Each individual flat-field image is normalized to unity.
-The normalization is calculated by fitting a Gamma distribution to the pixel distribution.
-The fit is done as an iteratively reweighted, Levenberg-Marquardt least squares fit.
-The weights are given by Andrew's Wave weighting function, a common weighting scale for robust M-estimation.
-The Gamma distribution was chosen because it includes a tail of values greater than the mode.
-This is particularly important for CCDs with a large variation in pixel sensitivities, e.g. the Spectral Camera at blue wavelengths.
-Before fitting the Gamma distribution, outliers that are 4 rstd away from the median are removed.
+Each individual flat-field image is normalized to unity before combing them.
+The normalization is calculated finding the robust sigma clipped mean (3.5 rstd outliers are rejected) of the central region of the image.
+For the central region, we choose the central 25% of the field (the region has dimensions that are half of the full image).

 The flat-field frames are then stacked using a sigma clipped mean, similar to the master bias and dark frames.
 We again choose to reject 3 rstd outliers.